curl/curl/tests/testcurl.md

 *options* may be omitted.
 See *--setup* for what happens then.

 *dir* is a curl source dir, possibly a daily snapshot one.
-Using this will make *testcurl* skip the 'buildconf' stage and thus it removes the dependency on automake, autoconf, libtool, GNU m4 and possibly a few other things.
+Using this will make *testcurl* skip the 'autoreconf -fi' stage and thus it removes the dependency on automake, autoconf, libtool, GNU m4 and possibly a few other things.

-*testcurl* runs `buildconf` (or similar), configure, builds curl and libcurl in a separate build directory and then runs `make test` to test the fresh build.
+*testcurl* runs `autoreconf -fi` (or similar), configure, builds curl and libcurl in a separate build directory and then runs `make test` to test the fresh build.